-2 A page opens where you can specify a local folder for saving the CSR and the private key files.
-Specify the folder and click Next.

-- 3 Another page opens with instructions on how to proceed with signing the CSR and obtaining an APNs certificate from Apple.
-DO NOT click Next yet and do the following: - a Visit Parallels My Account at https://account.parallels.com.
-Sign in using your Parallels My Account email address and password (if you don't have an account, you must register for one first). - b Once signed in, navigate to Parallels Mac Management > MDM Certificate Signing Request. - c Follow the instructions on the MDM Certificate Signing Request page and upload the CSR file that you saved in step 2 above.
-When instructed, download the signed CSR to your local server. - d Open the Apple Push Certificates Portal in a web browser and log in using your Apple ID and password. - e Upload the signed CSR that you obtained from Parallels My Account earlier. - f Download the created APNs certificate file named "MDM<VendorName>Certificate.pem". - 4 Back in the wizard, click Next to proceed to the page where you can upload the APNs file to the MDM server.
+- 2 A page opens where you can specify a local folder for saving the CSR and the private key files.
+Specify the folder and click Next. - 3 Another page opens with instructions on how to proceed with signing the CSR and obtaining an APNs certificate from Apple.
+DO NOT click Next yet and do the following: - a Visit Parallels My Account at https://my.parallels.com.
+Sign in using your email address and password (if you don't have a Parallels account, you must register for one; a Parallels account is required to activate Parallels Mac Management and to use other services, such as certificate signing). - b Once signed in, click MDM Certificate inside the Parallels Mac Management product card. - c Follow the instructions on the MDM Certificate Signing page and upload the CSR file that you saved in step 2 above.
+When instructed, download the signed CSR to your local computer. - d Open the Apple Push Certificates Portal in a web browser and log in using your Apple ID and password. - e Important: If this is the first time you are creating a certificate, click the Create a Certificate button.
+If you are renewing an existing certificate, find it in the Certificates for Third-Party Servers list and click the Renew button.
+After that, follow the onscreen instructions.
+When asked, upload the signed CSR file that you obtained from Parallels My Account earlier. - f Download the created APNs certificate file named "MDM<VendorName>Certificate.pem" to your local computer. - 4 Back in the wizard, click Next to proceed to the page where you can upload the APNs file to the MDM server.
 Click Browse to browse for a target folder. - 5 When done, click Next to upload the APNs file and proceed to the Prerequisites Check page (p.
-39).
+50).

-Prerequisites Check
+Step 6: Prerequisites Check